Information in this post is not intended to take the place of medical advice. Please read my medical disclosure here.

 Let me stop here and clarify that I am not a medical professional, I don’t have any degrees or training that would give me the credentials to make any recommendations about how you should go about weaning off psychiatric medications.
 My only training is from life experience and learning a lot of things the hard way.

 I am just a mom.
 My experience has come from losing my 19-year-old son to suicide almost 8 years ago and then almost losing my youngest daughter to the same fate.
+You can read more about this on my post titled Natural Healing Hope: How It Began.

 We faithfully followed the conventional approach to treating their mental health issues and the result was not only losing our son, but also watching our daughter’s health and life slowly decline with the side effects and health consequences of the psychiatric medications she had been taking for years.